StanfordDataCompressionClass/notes/src/homeworks/HW1.md

 3. [5 points] Kedar is still not convinced and thinks that we should really implement this idea to see if it works.
 Please help out Shubham by implementing the function `shubhams_fair_coin_generator()` in the file `HWs/HW1/hw1_p1.py`.
 NOTE: please run all of this in the `(ee274_env)` environment which you created and that you are in the correct branch of the `SCL` repo (`EE274_Fall23/HWs`).
 Ensure that the tests except those in `HWs` folder pass before you start implementing the function.

 4. [5 points] It is always a good practice to write tests to ensure the implementation is correct (even if you think theoretically it is alright :)).
 Please implement `test_shubhams_fair_coin_generator()` function in `HWs/HW1/hw1_p1.py`.
-You can test your code by running:
+You can test your code by running the following command in `stanford_compression_library/scl` folder:

     ```sh
     py.test -s -v HWs/HW1/hw1_p1.py